Michael Lyons –

 The take-away of the dream was clear to me.
 I can not out-think or out-smart Satan or his dominions.
 My only protection from them is from God.
 It is not because I deserve it—it’s His grace.
 Titus 3:5 sums it up.

 I don’t usually think about angels, so the dream surprised me.
 In his book, “Mere Christianity,” C.S.
 Lewis talked about Angels depicted in European renaissance paintings who don’t look like boys girls, or even adults.
-“Angels,” he said, “made great men like Daniel shake in fear and fall on their face.”
-The Angels in my dream didn’t look anything like these paintings of Michael.
+“Angels,” he said, “made great men like Daniel shake in their sandles and fall on their face in fear.”
+The Angels in my dream didn’t look anything like these paintings of Michael…